lucasmation/microdadosBrasil/README.md

 | INEP   | Censo Escolar           | read\_CensoEscolar          | 1995 to 2014 | escolas, ..., see detials |
 | INEP   | Censo da Educ.
 Superior | read\_CensoEducacaoSuperior | 1995 to 2014 | see details               |

-The package includes internally list of import dictionaries for each dataset-subdataset-year.
+The package includes internally a list of import dictionaries for each dataset-subdataset-year.
 These were constructed with the `import_SASdictionary` function, which users can use to import dictionaries from datasets not included here.
 Import dictionaries for the datasets included in the package can be accessed with the `get_import_dictionary` function.

 The package also harmonizes folder names, folder structure and file name that change overtime through a metadata table.It also unifies data that comes subdivides by regional subgroups (UF or região) into a single data file.